open-mmlab/mmdetection/projects/EfficientDet/README.md

 ## Official TensorFlow Model

-This project also support [official tensorflow model](https://github.com/google/automl), it uses 90 categories and yxyx encoding in training.
+This project also supports [official tensorflow model](https://github.com/google/automl), it uses 90 categories and yxyx box encoding in training.
 If you want to use the original model weight to get official results, please refer to the following steps.

 ### Model conversion